g00glen00b/dimitri.codes/src/content/posts/2024/2024-03-14-email-confirmation-spring/index.md

 }
 ```

-Within this `UserDetailsService` we have to implement a single method called `loadUserByUsername()`.
+Within this [`UserDetailsService`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/UserDetailsService.html) we have to implement a single method called `loadUserByUsername()`.
-In our case, the e-mail address will be the username, so we use Spring Data to retrieve the user entity by their e-mail address.

-The `UserDetails` interface has several fields, but we will only be using three of them:

-1. The username or e-mail address.
+This method expects us to return an object of type [`UserDetails`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/UserDetails.html), which has several fields, including:

+- The username,
-2. The bcrypt hashed password.
+- The hashed password,
+- An indication of whether the account is enabled,
+- An indication of whether the account is expired,
-3. An indication of whether our user is enabled or not.
-A user will be disabled as long as their e-mail address isn't verified.
+- An indication of whether the account is locked,
+- An indication of whether the credentials of the account are expired.

-The way Spring Security will invoke this is the following:
+The way Spring Security will invoke this is by doing the following:

 1. First it will hash the password that was used during login.
-2. Then it will retrieve the `UserDetails` from the `UserDetailsService` using the given e-mail.
+2. Then it will retrieve the `UserDetails` from the `UserDetailsService` using the given username.
-3. After that, it will match the given hashd password with the one within the `UserDetails`.
+3. After that, it will match the given hashed password with the one within the `UserDetails`.
 4. Finally, it will also check whether the `UserDetails` is enabled, non-expired, non-locked etc.

 ![Spring Security flow](./images/spring-security-flow.png)

+In our example, we will use three of those fields, being the username (which will be our e-mail address), the password and the enabled flag, which we'll toggle as soon as the user verifies their e-mail address.
+Since `UserDetails` is an interface, we need to create our own class, or use Spring's [`User`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/userdetails/User.html) class.

 ### The registration process